-Restoration Program Measurable Objective #3: Work with agencies, landowners, and conservation partners to restore rare wet prairie and oak savannah habitats and conduct rare species management in Courtney Creek sub-basin and other high priority areas.
+Restoration Program Measurable Objective #3: Work with agencies, landowners, and conservation partners to restore rare wet prairie and oak savannah habitats and conduct rare species management in Courtney Creek subbasin and other high priority areas.

 - 1. Proposal for Oak Creek Open Space (OCOS) wetland and oak woodland restoration with City of Albany - 2.

-Proposal for Peterson's Butte Oak Savanna Restoration
+- 1. Proposal for Peterson's Butte, or other Oak Habitat Restoration

+- 2. Wetland prairie restoration at Tub Run

+- 3.

+- 4. Wetland restoration at OCOS

 - 1. Oak Restoration at Peterson's Butte with NRCS and USFWS - 2.
-Wetland restoration at OCOS

-- 1. Continue Oak project at Peterson's Butte - 2.
 Proposal for OCOS oak restoration (Phase #2)